tc39/notes/es7/2015-11/nov-17.md

 BT: does ruby support lookahead?

-YK: will investigate… yes
+YK: will investigate... yes

 YK: lookbehinds run backwards, which makes it somewhat confusing.

 BT: my mind is poisoned, as its to comfortable with implementation details

 WH: Note that the fixed-length and variable-length lookbehind variants are incompatible with each other.
-They’ll differ on what gets captured by `(?<=(.){3})`
+They'll differ on what gets captured by `(?<=(.){3})`

 BT: this feature has been brought up before, MS is working with Nozomu Katō to make this a reality.
 Is there general interest?

-… [positive thoughts]
+... [positive thoughts]

 DE: how do you plan to handle backreferences \w look behinds

-WH: What’s the problem?
+WH: What's the problem?
 This is no harder than in lookaheads.

 BT: Numbering of capture groups is the ordering of the opening parentheses, regardless of whether they are in a lookbehind or not.